Mick Veitch

-Michael Stanley Veitch (born 19 December 1962) is an Australian politician and Labor Party member of the New South Wales Legislative Council.
-Veitch has been a member of the Council since 24 March 2007.
+Michael Stanley Veitch (born 19 December 1962) is an Australian politician who served as a Labor Party member of the New South Wales Legislative Council.
+Veitch was a member of the council from 2007 to 2023.

 Early life

 Veitch was born at Gundagai, New South Wales to parents Bob and Val.
 He is the oldest of five children.
 He attended Adelong Central School in his primary school years.
 His secondary studies were undertaken at Tumut High School.